 A coalition of philanthropy, government, and community partners has joined together to create a COVID-19 Response Fund that will rapidly deploy resources to community-based organizations at the frontlines of the coronavirus outbreak in the Yampa Valley region.
 Operating grants will fund organizations that have deep roots in the community and strong experience working with residents without health insurance and/or access to sick days, people with limited English language proficiency, healthcare, and seasonal workers, people with chronic health conditions or who are mobility impaired, youth and our aging population, and more.

 The Colorado Office of Economic Development and International Trade has created a COVID-19 Small Business Alternative Funding resource.
 Explore the 100+ options available to Colorado small businesses.
 Resources are sorted by funding type, industry and county.
 We recommend downloading the document and sorting it by county first and industry second to find options applicable to your business.
 Remember to check back, as this sheet is updated daily.

 Please note the SBA’s Economic Injury Disaster Loan (EIDL) is currently unavailable.

 The SBA’s Economic Injury Disaster Loan (EIDL) program provides small businesses with targeted, low-interest, working capital loans of up to $2 million in order to provide vital economic support and to help overcome the temporary loss of revenue they are experiencing.
 Business owners need to start tracking business losses as soon as possible on page 27 of the Business Recovery Guide — utilizing the Business Recovery Guide is very important.

 - The SBA put together a presentation to explain the loan program and answer common application questions.

-- The Colorado Office of Economic Development & International Trade has an Economic Injury Hotline (303-860-5881), email and website to assist you in this process.
+- The Colorado Office of Economic Development & International Trade has an Economic Injury Hotline (303-860-5881) to assist you in this process.